ZakatorDerg/My-C-Programmes/README.md

-# My-C-Projects
+# My-C-Programms
-This repository contains my coding projects in C
+This repository contains my coding apps in C